EdgarLozano185519/100-Days-of-Python/r1-log.md

 Anyway, today I worked on analyzing some information about Lego data.
 The lego data was collected in CSV files, and I used Pandas to analyze it in a Jupyter notebook.
 ### R1D72
 Today I explored some Google trends data.
 Same as last few days, I explored the CSV data for various CSV files, explored it, and plotted it using MatPlotLib.
+### R1D73
+Today I worked on exploring Google Play Store data.
+I learned about deleting duplicate rows, dropping NaN rows from a frame, and generating visualizations from the data.